aogriffiths/relay/relay-specification-short.md

 in exactly the same way as Hubs send content to Subscribers.

-The benefits are:
-* __Simplicity:__ All content is sent between Publishers, Subscribers and Hubs using the same protocol.
-* __Compatibility:__ Relay is compatible with PuSH v0.4.
-* __No Hub Required:__ You don't need to use a Hub.
-Publishers can send updates directly to Subscribers.
-* __Many Hubs Possible:__ Hubs can send updates to other Hubs so a chain of Hubs can be created for "_relaying_" content.
-(Useful for load balancing or traversing public and private networks.)

-Comparison to PuSH
+#### Comparison to PuSH

 Relay is completely compatible with PuSH you can even combine the two to get the benefits of both.
-(Befits of PuSH include it's flexible as to how Publishers publish Topics to Hubs and wide support in many existing web feeds.)

-The best way to illustrate the differences is with a table comparing them:
+The best way to illustrate the differences is with a table comparing them.

-Key
+__Key__

 | Symbol      | Meaning    |
 | ----------- | ---------- |